memoryLeak47/essential_applications/README.md

-setup will create a ~/bin folder in which the apps will be saved. to setup, run `./setup_linux` or `./setup_mac` when in repository, and restart terminal. then you should be able to use all applications
+setup will create a ~/bin folder in which the apps will be saved. to setup, run `./setup_linux` or `./setup_mac` when in repository, and restart terminal. then you should be able to use all applications.

+`./update` will update the only bin- and res- folders.